 Ownership of the Foothill/Eastern Transportation Corridor construction, rights-of-way, grading, and improvements was transferred to Caltrans during the year ended June 30, 1999 upon satisfaction of all conditions contained within the cooperative agreements between the Agency and Caltrans.
 The Agency incurs additional costs for improvements and enhancements to the thoroughfares previously transferred to Caltrans.
 These improvements and enhancements are covered by separate project-specific cooperative agreements with Caltrans.
-They are transferred to Caltrans on an ongoing basis and recognized as contribution expense; expenses of \$5,843 were recognized during the year ended June 30, 2016.
+The balance of construction in progress represents capital improvement projects, most of which will also be transferred to Caltrans upon completion and recognized as contribution expense.